The Writing Initiative for Service and Engagement (WISE)

 Boulder, CO 80309

-Why promote service-learning?
+Why promote community-engaged writing?

 Six Program for Writing and Rhetoric faculty led a half-day pre-conference workshop at the CCCCs in 2012 entitled “Becoming Engaged: Service-Learning and Civic Engagement Program and Course Design.”

 Resources for Designing a Service-Learning Course

 If you are a writing program administrator or an instructor interested in designing community-engaged courses for your higher education institution based on the pedagogy of the WISE project, please download this resource guide.